 Apple launched its trio of iPhone 11 models in September (just four months ago.
-The rumour mill is already gazing across the horizon and making assumptions about 2020 and the forthcoming iPhone 12 (some rumours for the 2021 iPhones have already begun).
+The rumor mill is already gazing across the horizon and making assumptions about 2020 and the forthcoming iPhone 12 (some rumors for the 2021 iPhones have already begun).

-It will be several months before we approach the expected launch of the iPhone 12, 12 Pro and 12 Pro Max in September 2020, but check back with this piece frequently as we will keep updating it with the most likely and compelling rumours.
+It will be several months before we approach the expected launch of the iPhone 12, 12 Pro, and 12 Pro Max in September 2020, but check back with this piece frequently as we will keep updating it with the most likely and compelling rumors.

 iPhone 12 could have smaller and bigger screens

-One of the more persistent rumours about future iPhones is that Apple may release new screen sizes.
+One of the more persistent rumors about future iPhones is that Apple may release new screen sizes.
 One of the iPhones 12s could have a 5.4-inch screen (the iPhone 11 Pro has the smallest display, which measures 5.8 inches).
-And the iPhone 2020 Pro Max may go up to 6.7 inches (the iPhone 11 Pro Max has a 6.5-inch display).
+And the iPhone 2020 Pro-Max may go up to 6.7 inches (the iPhone 11 Pro-Max has a 6.5-inch display).

 There’s also guesswork that the display for the iPhone 12 will have 120Hz refresh rate.
 The majority of phones refresh at 60 frames per second, or 60Hz, but other phones, such as the OnePlus 7T and OnePlus 7 Pro, refresh rate at 90Hz.
 The Razer Phone 2 gaming handset has a 120Hz display, too.
 With a higher frame refresh rate, when scrolling through items like web pages and games, a phone feels faster and smoother.

 Apple could introduce five new iPhones in 2020